-Modifications to the newer ionic current models are continually being developed, such as recent investigation into the nature of cells in the mid-wall, called m-cells, whose properties may play a role in the development of reentrant arrhythmia by varying the ionic channel density of the i{to} and i_K currents.
-These, and other ionic currents whose channel densities vary spatially, produce a change in the magnitude and effect of the current depending on location, such as the apparent decrease in the transient outward current i{to} as you move from the epicardium to the endocardium.
+Modifications to the newer ionic current models are continually being developed, such as recent investigation into the nature of cells in the mid-wall, called m-cells, whose properties may play a role in the development of reentrant arrhythmia by varying the ionic channel density of the $i{to}$ and $i_K$ currents.
+These, and other ionic currents whose channel densities vary spatially, produce a change in the magnitude and effect of the current depending on location, such as the apparent decrease in the transient outward current $i{to}$ as you move from the epicardium to the endocardium.
 This spatial variation of ionic current information can be easily added to the activation model in its current form.
 Various other molecules may influence the ionic currents, such as an ATP-dependent K+current, which activates at low levels of ATP.
 There are also reports of an ACh-dependent (Acetyl-Choline) K+current which is activated by vagal stimulation, leading to hyperpolarisation.
 Many of these extensions can be made to the more advanced existing ionic current models, but require the computation of a larger number of parameters, and therefore an increase in computational time.

 The use of an explicit finite difference solution technique to solve the activation equations, as used in this thesis, provides sufficient accuracy in many cases, but the timestep is often required to be very small in order for the solution to remain stable and accurate.
 A useful extension would be to investigate the use of other solution techniques, especially implicit methods which allow a wider range of timesteps.
-The multigrid technique is one which seems very promising in its ability to reduce solution method for the extracellular equation present in the bidomain model is also insufficiently accurate at this stage, and a new method is required which maintains the necessary spatial resolution while enabling coupling of the bidomain model to a model of extramyocardial (or torso) potential.
+The multigrid technique is one which seems very promising in its ability to reduce solution errors of differing frequencies at a range of collocation grid spacings.
+The solution method for the extracellular equation present in the bidomain model is also insufficiently accurate at this stage, and a new method is required which maintains the necessary spatial resolution while enabling coupling of the bidomain model to a model of extramyocardial (or torso) potential.
 In this situation as well, the multigrid technique is a strong contender, although there may be other finite element or wavelet based techniques which are suitable.